Live à Paris (video)

-Live à Paris (English: "live in Paris") is the third home video by Canadian singer Celine Dion, released on VHS on 8 November 1996 and on DVD on 17 November 2003.
-It was recorded live at the renowned Zénith Paris in Paris, France, in October 1995 before an audience of over 6,000 fans, during the D'eux Tour.
+Live à Paris (lit.
+'Live in Paris') is the third home video by Canadian singer Celine Dion.
+It was released on VHS on 8 November 1996 and on DVD on 17 November 2003 by Columbia Records and Epic Records.
+The concert was filmed at the Zénith Paris in October 1995 before an audience of more than 6,000 people during the D'eux Tour.